mitchellslapik/mitchellslapik.github.io/_pages/about.md

 Then, I came to the <a href="https://gsbs.uth.edu/mdphd/">Medical Scientist Training Program</a> at UT, where I have been supported by the NIH through a <a href="https://researchtraining.nih.gov/programs/fellowships/F30">National Research Service Award</a> and a <a href="https://gsbs.uth.edu/ccts-t32/">Translational and Clinical Science Predoctoral Fellowship</a>.

 Ultimately, I hope to use computational neuroscience to better understand and treat psychiatric disorders.
-Find more information below: